 A national study in Denmark has replicated the findings (posted on medRxiv in December 2020):

-And the final paper was published in June 2021:
+The final paper for this report was subsequently published in June 2021:

 - Mikkelsen, A. P., Greiber, I. K., Scheller, N. M., Hilden, M., & Lidegaard, Ø. (2021).
 Cyproterone acetate and risk of meningioma: a nationwide cohort study.
 Journal of Neurology, Neurosurgery & Psychiatry.
 [DOI:10.1136/jnnp-2021-326138]